PiSaucer/book-c-plus-plus/docs/Chapter1/GameStats/GameStats3.0/readme.md

 enum shipCost {FIGHTER_COST = 25, BOMBER_COST, CRUISER_COST = 50};
 ```

-This line of code defines the enumeration shipCost, which represents the cost in Resource Points for three kinds of ships in a strategy game.
+This line of code defines the enumeration `shipCost`, which represents the cost in Resource Points for three kinds of ships in a strategy game.
 In it, I assign specific integer values to some of the enumerators.
 The numbers represent the Resource Point value of each ship.
 You can assign values to the enumerators if you want.
 Any enumerators that are not assigned values get the value of the previous enumerator plus one.
-Because I didn’t assign a value to BOMBER_COST, it’s initialized to 26.
+Because I didn’t assign a value to `BOMBER_COST`, it’s initialized to 26.

 Next I define a variable of this new enumeration type.